averycrespi/fabric-advanced-autopilot/README.md

     - When gliding, it will happily crash you into a wall
     - When landing, it will happily drop you into lava
     - Due to this limitation, for the safest long-distance flight, I recommend flying above the nether roof
-- Rockets can only be refilled into the main hand (i.e. the first hotbar slot), not into the selected slot

 ## Requirements